-Letting go, would spread the wings that far.
+Letting go would spread the wings that far.

 When we moved to Hungary, we thought that with all the time that we got, it is going to be easy.
 We planned our days and structured our learning to bring results.
 Unfortunately, life never goes as we imagine.
-Social media feeds us with perfect success stories, hiding away the hard work, fails and mistakes.
-I took class with life drawing but I could not understand the basics.
+Social media feeds us with perfect success stories, hiding away the hard work, failure, and mistakes.
+I took a class with life drawing but I could not understand the basics.
 So I had to burn my expectations once and for all.
 I stopped looking for projects.
-I went down to the ground and kept drawing circles, until I could draw a good one.
+I went down to the ground and kept drawing circles until I could draw a good one.
 I read more books than before, not to find the golden solution but to learn.

-The hardest part of personal growth journey for me, was acceptance.
+The hardest part of a personal growth journey for me was acceptance.
 I had to accept that I am only a beginner in illustration and I need to start from the beginning.
-On personal level, I had to accept that I don’t need to raise my children in any way.
+On a personal level, I had to accept that I don’t need to raise my children in any way.
 Not to be smart or creative.
 My only job was to be there for them in the best version of myself.
 No more striving for perfection but accepting the way I am and my family is.
 I felt so much lighter, once I changed my mindset!

 Chapter 5 – Accept the Darkness⠀⠀⠀⠀

-Thinking was a hard work for her,
+Thinking was hard work for her,

 She saw the dark spot, so she went there,